leo_passes/type_checking/

 }

-fn visit_conditional(&mut self, input: &'a ConditionalStatement) {
+fn visit_conditional(&mut self, input: &ConditionalStatement) {

 self.visit_expression(&input.condition, &Some(Type::Boolean));